msheeba4848/Visual-Storytelling-of-Belgium-Travel/README.md

   to you.
 - The story must be *author-driven*, **not** *reader-driven*.
 - There must be a minimum of three visualizations and a maximum of five and they must be connected to the story.
+Each visualization must be a distinct question/analysis step - creativity and originality here is important.
 MV Note: each should be a different view?
 - Your visualizations must:
   - have a caption (using the chunk option `fig-cap`) describing the